-Brave New World novelist Aldous Huxley was diagnosed with cancer in 1960, at which point his health slowly began to deteriorate.
-On his deathbed in November of 1963, just as he was passing away, Aldous — a man who for many years had been fascinated with the effects of psychedelic drugs since being introduced to mescaline in 1953 — asked his wife Laura to administer him with LSD.
+In 1960, as he was writing Island, the utopian counterpart to his classic dystopian masterpiece, Brave New World, celebrated author Aldous Huxley was diagnosed with cancer of the larynx.
+On his deathbed three years later, in November 1963, just as he was passing away, Aldous—a man who for many years, ever since being introduced to mescaline in 1953, had been fascinated with the effects of psychedelic drugs—asked his wife of seven years, Laura, to administer him with LSD.
 She agreed.

 6233 Mulholland Highway